ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/retrieve.rst

 Retrieving Information About Your Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve information about your organization, use the query below:
+To retrieve information about your Organization, use the query below:

 .. code::